ozgur-okt/chat-gbt-react/README.md

-# Getting Started with Create React App
+# Using ChatGBT API in React